kuvaldini/nordvpn-connect/README.md

 ===============
 I do not trust Official NordVPN, it is not open-source, and does more that it is asked for.
-Giving root access to this app is extremely dangerous for Secure Systems.
+Giving root access to this app is extremely dangerous for secure systems.
 Configuring nordvpnd to work without root is hard, if it is ever possible.

 So I desided to spend a couple of hours to write a script to connect to nordvpn.